tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 ### Virtual Environment Switching
 Moving between virtual environments can be done pretty easily.
 PythonAnywhere should have this covered for you.
 Below, we provide you with a quick tutorial on how to switch between virtual environments.

 At your terminal, you can launch into a existing virtual environment with the `workon` command.
-For example, to load up the `rango` environment, enter the following command.
+For example, to load up the `rangoenv` environment, enter the following command.

 {lang="text",linenos=off}
-	~ $ workon rango
+	~ $ workon rangoenv

-Here, `rango` can be replaced with the name of the virtual environment you wish to use.
+Here, `rangoenv` can be replaced with the name of the virtual environment you wish to use.
 Your prompt should then change to indicate you are working within a virtual environment.
-This is shown by the addition of `(rango)` to your prompt.
+This is shown by the addition of `(rangoenv)` to your prompt.

 {lang="text",linenos=off}
-	(rango) ~ $
+	(rangoenv) ~ $

 You can then leave the virtual environment using the `deactivate` command.
-Your prompt should then be missing the `(rango)` prefix, with an example shown below.
+Your prompt should then be missing the `(rangoenv)` prefix, with an example shown below.
 This confirms that the environment has been successfully deactivated.

 {lang="text",linenos=off}
-	(rango) ~ $ deactivate
+	(rangoenv) ~ $ deactivate
 	~ $

 ### Cloning your Git Repository {#sec-deploy-cloning}